 - Supplementation with fat-soluble vitamins may be helpful.

 - PLE is a common complication of Fontan's operation.
 Heparin produces benefits independent of its anticoagulant effect.
 Steroids can be an effective therapy but must be continued long-term at a low dose.
+Enteral steroid therapy has also been used, but there is still the possibility of systemic absorption.

 - In patients who have undergone Fontan's procedure, making a window in the baffle that separates the systemic venous pathway from the pulmonary venous atrium has helped to resolve PLE, presumably due to a reduction in systemic venous pressure.